The Authority of Darkness

 For he who worked effectually in Peter to the apostleship of the circumcision (Israel), the same was mighty in me (Paul) toward the Gentiles (everyone not of Israel): Galatians 2:8

-There is no record of Jesus every ministering specifically to a Gentile.
+There is no record of Jesus ever ministering specifically to a Gentile.
 If you look closely at all the records of the centurion who had a servant who was sick, you’ll see that he had Jewish leaders go to Jesus to request help with that servant, who was most assuredly Jewish.
 The Gentiles were never included in the benefit that the Christ made available to the world, until after he left the earth.

 That if you shall confess with your mouth the Lord Jesus, and shall believe in your heart that God has raised him from the dead, you shall be saved.
 Romans 10:9